 The service is located in QoE analytics \rightarrow QoE dashboard.
-To work with the widget for monitoring uplinks, in the sidebar with widgets select $Netflow \rightarrow Panels \rightarrow uplink \ monitoring$ and drag and drop the widget to the dashboard.
+To work with the widget for monitoring uplinks, in the sidebar with widgets select $Netflow \rightarrow Panels \rightarrow uplink \ monitoring$ and drap the widget to the dashboard.

 In the sidebar, you can adjust (1) and delete (2) each widget.